-The number of careers available in the hospitality industry is growing at an exponential rate.
+The number of careers available for people working in the hotel industry is growing at an exponential rate.
 In fact, the U.S. Bureau of Labor Statistics estimates that there will be more than 337 million jobs available worldwide by 2023.

-Working in hospitality can offer a fulfilling career path, but unfortunately, there are many misconceptions and myths that surround the industry.
+Working in the hotel industry can offer a fulfilling career path, but unfortunately, there are many misconceptions and myths that surround the industry.
 Separating fact from fiction will help you decide if this is the right career field for you.